About Let's Do This

 How long will it take me to run a marathon?

-The world record for women was set, in London, by Paula Radcliffe of Great Britain in 2003 at 2h15m25s minutes and is proving tough to beat.
+The world record for women was set in London by Paula Radcliffe of Great Britain in 2003 at 2h15m25s minutes, and is still standing strong.
 The men's record was beaten in Berlin in 2018 by Eliud Kipchoge and at 2h01m39s is pushing close to breaking the elusive 2 hour barrier.

-The average time to finish the Boston marathon is 3h44m.
-This is significantly faster than the global average of around 4h13m for men and 4h42m for women.
-Don't focus too much on what others are doing, keep your own pace and don't worry if you are overtaken by Superman, he is super after all.
-It is worth pointing out that finishing times are greatly affected by the course.
-Some marathons are particularly fast (e.g. A1A, Phoenix), and the average time for different marathons can vary - it's best to check our course descriptions for each race to get a better understanding of finishing times.
+The global average time to finish a marathon sits around 4h13m for men and 4h42m for women.
+Our best advice is that you keep your own pace and don't worry about others.
+If you're overtaken by a man dressed as the Mona Lisa, don't sweat it.
+It is worth pointing out that finishing times are greatly affected by the course - check our course descriptions for each race to get a better understanding of the route.
+Some marathons are particularly fast (e.g. A1A, Cali International), and some a bit more challenging (Avenue of the Giants).

 How do you train for a marathon?

 Training for a marathon takes a lot of motivation.
-Make sure you carve out time in your busy schedule to train, you can download our free 16 week training plan, with nutrition and race tips included.
-Regardless of whether you're entering your first race or looking to hit a new PR, we recommend around 16 weeks as the right time frame to prepare you for a marathon.
+Buddy up if you can, this will help you stick to your plan.
+You can download our free 16 week training plan, with nutrition and race tips included.
+16 weeks should give you enough time to train up and set you in good stead for tackling 26.2 miles.